Tugduoff/RType/README.md

 # R-Type (Multiplayer Variant)

 ## Project Description
 This is a C++ school project in which we recreate the classic [**R-Type**](https://rtype.fandom.com/wiki/R-Type) game with a multiplayer twist.
-This project is available on Windows and Linux.
+This project is available and run on Windows and Linux.

 You can now play together on different computers with your friends to the best game ever ! **Go destroy the Bydo together !**